Fine-tuning Diffusion Policy Model

 A: Methods to improve action quality:

-- Data quality: Ensure high quality of training data
+- Data Quality: Ensure high quality of training data.

-- Model architecture: Use larger or deeper networks
+- Model Architecture: Use larger or deeper networks.

-- Regularization techniques: Appropriate regularization prevents overfitting
+- Regularization Techniques: Appropriate regularization to prevent overfitting.

 Q: How to handle real-time requirements?